adasprilla/TouchPad-Gestures/README.md

    from `libinput-debug-events`.
 If you see POINTER_* events but no GESTURE_* events then unfortunately your touchpad and/or libinput combination can report simple finger movements but does not report multi-finger gestures so `libinput-gestures` will not work.
+Also note that discrimination of SWIPE and PINCH gestures is done completely within libinput.

 6. Search the web for Linux kernel and/or libinput issues relating to your specific touchpad device and/or laptop/pc.
 Update your BIOS if